gaois/documental/docs/software/documental/developers.en.md

 Documental is organised around a few key concepts:

 1. **Locales**: This represents the user's localisation/internationalisation preferences, e.g. Gaeilge (Irish) or English.
-2. **Documentation categories**: In Documental, there are two categories—Open Data and Software—however more can be added.
+2. **Documentation categories**: In Documental, there are two categories — Open Data and Software — however more can be added.
 3. **Resources**: Resources are discrete collections of one or more documents associated with a piece of software, a service or data artifact.
 4. **Resource versions**: Documentation for particular resources may be versioned, usually with reference to the resource's own version number.
-5. **Documents**: A single page of documentation, particular to a specific category, locale, resource, and, optionally, resource version.
+5. **Documents**: A single page of documentation, particular to a specific category, locale, resource and, optionally, resource version.

 These concepts are reflected in the URLs used by the docs.gaois.ie website: